-The following table presents the roll forward for the Level 3 Derivative liabilities as of December 31, 2021:
+The following table presents the roll forward for the Level 3 Derivative liabilities as of December 31, 2022 and 2021:

-Level 3 Derivative liabilities at May 22, 2020 (inception) \$ - Initial measurement at July 27, 2020 (including overallotment) 22,227,500 Change in fair value of public and private warrants 7,583,500 Initial measurement at July 27, 2020 of forward purchase agreement 1,000,000 Change in fair value of forward purchase agreement 1,900,000 Transfer from Level 3 to Level 1 derivative - Public warrants (19,665,000) Level 3 Derivative liabilities at December 31, 2020 \$ 13,046,000 Change in fair value of private warrants (5,411,200) Change in fair value of forward purchase agreement (1,300,000) Transfer from Level 3 to Level 2 derivative - Private warrants (4,734,800) Level 3 Derivative liabilities at September 30, 2021 \$ 1,600,000
+Level 3 Derivative liabilities as of December 31, 2021 \$ 1,600,000 Change in fair value of forward purchase agreement (600,000) Cancelation of forward purchase agreement (1,000,000) Level 3 Derivative liabilities as of December 31, 2022 \$ - · Level 3 Derivative liabilities as of December 31, 2020 \$ 13,046,000 Change in fair value of Private Placement Warrants (5,411,200) Change in fair value of forward purchase agreement (1,300,000) Transfer from Level 3 to Level 2 derivative - Private Placement Warrants (4,734,800) Level 3 Derivative liabilities as of December 31, 2021 \$ 1,600,000

-The Warrants were valued using a binomial lattice model, which is considered to be a Level 3 fair value measurement at IPO date and as of December 31, 2020 for public warrants.
-The binomial lattice model's primary unobservable input utilized in determining the fair value of the Warrants is the expected volatility of the common stock.
-The expected volatility as of the Initial Public Offering date was derived from observable public warrant pricing on comparable 'blank-check' companies without an identified target.
-The subsequent measurements of the Public Warrants after the detachment of the Public Warrants from the Units on September 14, 2020, were classified as Level 1 due to the use of an observable market quote in an active market.
+The subsequent measurements of the Public Warrants after the detachment of the Public Warrants from the Units on September 14, 2020 were classified as Level 1 due to the use of an observable market quote in an active market.
 For periods subsequent to the detachment of the Public Warrants from the Units, the close price of the Public Warrant price will be used as the fair value as of each relevant date.
-The Private Warrants are considered to be a Level 2 fair value measurement and are valued the same as the Public Warrants even though they are not traded on the market.
-The Private Warrants were considered a Level 3 fair value measurement prior to Q3, 2021 using a binomial lattice model.
+The Private Placement Warrants are considered to be a Level 2 fair value measurement and are valued the same as Public Warrant even though they are not traded on the market.
+The Private Placement Warrants were considered a Level 3 fair value measurement prior to Quarterly period ended September 30, 2021 using a binomial lattice model.
 The binomial lattice model's primary unobservable input utilized in determining the fair value of the Warrants is the expected volatility of the common stock.
 The expected volatility as of the Initial Public Offering date was derived from observable public warrant pricing on comparable 'blank-check' companies without an identified target.